ArtifactDB/artifactdb-cli/books/adbcli/tutorial/upload.md

 One last example is to add a new version to an existing project, by specifying the project ID with the option `--project-id`.
 Let's do this, but first, for instructional purpose, we will create an incorrect metadata file, not containing the mandatory field "path".
-Moving back to the terminal:
+Moving back to the terminal (remember to replace `PRJ000000021` with the project ID you were assigned ealier):

 ```
 adb> exit